 Tap the checkmark at top-right of the sheet to send the recipe to Utensil.

-Then tap the checkmark at top-right of the Clip Recipe sheet to send the edited recipe to Utensil.
+You can edit recipes in Utensil during clipping.
+Tap the edit button next to any field to modify it, then tap the checkmark at top-right to save changes to the field.
+Tap the checkmark at top-right of the Clip Recipe sheet to send the edited recipe to Utensil.

 Recipes